Enzo12z/Bachelor-Thesis-Code-Enzo-Celso-Zoratti/README.md

 - Parlgov Election Data (view_election)
 - PopuList 3.0 for populist country classification
 - Codebooks from 2020 and 2010 ISSP Environmental modules
+- Bibliography for all packages used in R by me as well as by antigravity

 note: If BaseModel code is run at once, output will correspond to RW7 (parties with a 7 or more threshold on left_right scale)